Skip to content

 Repeated code

-As you write more expectations, you might discover repeated code that you want to extract out into a helper.
-Unfortunately, creating helper functions is not straightforward in testthat because every fail() captures the calling environment in order to give maximally useful tracebacks.
-Because getting this right is not critical (you’ll just get a slightly suboptimal traceback in the case of failure), we don’t recommend bothering.
-However, we document it here because it’s important to get it right in testthat itself.
+As you write more expectations, you might discover repeated code that you want to extract into a helper.
+Unfortunately, creating 100% correct helper functions is not straightforward in testthat because fail() captures the calling environment in order to give useful tracebacks, and testthat’s own expectations don’t expose this as an argument.
+Fortunately, getting this right is not critical (you’ll just get a slightly suboptimal traceback in the case of failure), so we don’t recommend bothering in most cases.
+We document it here, however, because it’s important to get it right in testthat itself.

 expect_length_ <- function(act, n, trace_env = caller_env()) {